This post may contain affiliate links. Click here to read my affiliate disclaimer policy.

-On top of being a busy mom of 3 kids under the age of 4, I am an over-producer of breast milk.
+On top of being a busy mom of three kids under the age of four, I am an over-producer of breast milk, aka hyperlactation syndrome.
 It may sound wonderful, but it isn’t always rainbows and butterflies.

-I remember while I in the hospital being so shocked by the OUNCES of COLOSTRUM I was producing as soon as I delivered my daughter.
+I remember while I in the hospital having my daughter when my lactation consultant was shocked to see the OUNCES of COLOSTRUM I was producing as soon as I delivered my daughter.
 She said she had never seen someone produce so much!
 She asked me if I ever thought about donating my extra breast milk and that is when my breast milk donation journey began.

 This time, I have more milk than ever before.
 Maybe it is because I have learned the best ways to manage my oversupply and have been more strict about staying on schedule with my around-the-clock pumping.

 Now onto the downsides of having an oversupply…